Why We Should Say NO to Plastic Bags

 Breaking Down the Problems with Plastic Bags

 Ditching your plastic bag habit can be hard, but it is completely possible.
-Check out our plastic bag ban map for locations across the globe that have ditched plastic bags.
-Still, plastic bags provide a lot of convenience when you find yourself at the checkout, but that convenience comes at a price.
+Plastic bags provide a lot of convenience when you find yourself at the checkout, but that convenience comes at a price.
 Here are the reasons why we should say no to plastic bags and make the switch to reusable bags.

 Nonrenewable Resources